Welcome to Molly Rocket!

 I’m Casey Muratori

 , the one on the left, and I do the programming.
 I am extraordinarily old and extremely grumpy, although scientists have yet to determine whether the two are correlated.
-On weeknights, I host a live educational game programming series called Handmade Hero
+I also host a live educational game programming series called Handmade Hero

 You can be yourself around us.